9 Warning Signs You’re In An Emotionally Abusive Relationship

 It also includes a few bonuses specifically for making space in your heart for someone new and becoming more “in tune” with the opposite sex!
 So if this is your goal, ‘Origins' is definitely something worth looking into.

 1. You Are Always Blamed

-Emotionally abusive people typically refuse to take ownership of their mistakes, negative feelings or difficult behaviors, instead choosing to blame their partners.
+Emotionally abusive people typically refuse to take ownership of their mistakes, negative feelings or difficult behaviors.
+They, instead, choosing to blame their partners.

-For example, you might find yourself being told that you “make” them shout at you, that you “drive them” to excessive drinking or that you “hold them back” from living their dreams.
+For example, you might find yourself being told that you “make” them shout at you; that you “drive them” to excessive drinking; that you “hold them back” from living their dreams.